manyone/cobcal74/README.md

 ## 📜 License

-Public domain.
-Use, modify, and share freely — especially in mainframe classrooms and COBOL retro projects!
+GNU General Public License v3.0 or later — see LICENSE

 ----------